Git-Hexagon/Hexagon/docs/entries/Hexagon Ship Type.md

 ## Superstructure Variants

 ### Citadel
 The **Citadel** is a large, usually non-combat artificially built star-ship outpost designed to dock, supply, and warp in Hexagon/Regime units and vessels.
 Easily the largest superstructure within the Hexagon/Regime fleets, it was the core outpost for every Hexagon galactic territory beyond their home universe.
-However, in the Immortal Regime, it's rarely deployed more than once in a galaxy group, however Collapse Citadels will always be found in every universe.
+However, in the Apeirogon Regime, it's rarely deployed more than once in a galaxy group, however Collapse Citadels will always be found in every universe.
 There are combat-class Citadels, however, these Citadels are extremely rare, and are only deployed simply due to an escalation of arms.

 #### Types of Citadels
 Anchor Citadel